For this church:

 Click the numbers in the key plan for details of the items.

-The whole upper stonework carries effigies of babes, each holding a barrel; these represent the Babbingtons, a pun on the Babbington family name (a “tun” is a one hundred gallon barrel).
+The whole upper stonework carries effigies of babes, each holding a barrel; these represent the Babbingtons, a pun on the Babington family name (a “tun” is a one hundred gallon barrel).

 To the east end of the monument is a carved panel, interpreted as the “Last Judgement” showing our Saviour sitting upon a rainbow surrounded by angels above sounding trumpets, with the dead rising from their graves beneath, the blessed on his right hand ascending the staircase to heaven and the sinners on his left falling into the depths of hell.